 How would these adjustments impact pledge improvement plans?

-The Court of Honor presentations and initiation ceremony are two separate activities, here is our guidance:
+The Court of Honor presentations and Initiation ceremony are two separate events.
+AKPsi offers the following guidance:

 Would the Fraternity allow pledges to complete the virtual process for Court of Honor?